privacy-scaling-explorations/pse.dev/articles/announcing-anon-aadhaar.md

 Anonymous protocols are very versatile, so get creating!
 If you want inspiration here are some ideas:

-- **HeyIndia:** a copy of [HeyAnon](https://heyanon.xyz/) app, but need to prove you’re from India in order to post.
+- **HeyIndia:** a copy of [HeyAnon](https://heyanon.xyz/) app, but need to prove you're from India in order to post.
 - **Aadhaar Wallet:** similar to [Myna](https://ethglobal.com/showcase/myna-uxzdd), create an ERC-4337 compatible wallet that uses your Aadhaar card to approve transactions or social recover with other users.
 - **Voting App for Quadratic Voting:** vote if you can prove your citizenship.
-- **Telegram private groups:** where you need to prove you’re an Indian citizen in order to join
+- **Telegram private groups:** where you need to prove you're an Indian citizen in order to join
 - **[Bandada](https://pse.dev/projects/bandada) credential groups**: gatekept by Anon Aadhaar proofs and then integrated to anonymous chats using [Discreetly](https://pse.dev/projects/discreetly).
-- **SSO Server:** anonymously login with your “proof of citizenship” in any website.
+- **SSO Server:** anonymously login with your "proof of citizenship" in any website.
 Explore integrations with Sign in with Ethereum
 - **Payment Channel:** use Anon Aadhaar SDK to create payment channel.
 Help people can verify another party with zkp.
 This is only for demo how people can use our SDK.
 - **Loan Approval Platform:** create a platform for secure and anonymous loan approvals based on Aadhaar information.
 - **Ethereum Wallet Recovery:** design a dApp that helps users recover their Ethereum wallets using their Aadhaar credentials.